MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/format-and-lint/prettier/standalone-usage.md

+---
-# Standalone usage
+title: Standalone usage
-> Use in any project without installing
+description: Quick reference for using Prettier in a JS project, without installing it

 If you don't have Prettier installed globally or in a project, you can still download and run it on a project and then have the package discarded.